PostgreSQL Performance Tuning: Optimize Your Database Server

 Most of the tuning on RHEL is done with the tuned daemon.
 This daemon adapts the operating system to perform better for the workload.

 Note that the commands shown below are for RHEL 8.
-If you're using RHEL 7, you should use the yum command wherever dnf is shown in the examples.
+If you're using RHEL 7, use the yum command wherever dnf is shown in the examples.

 dnf -y install tuned